cloudfoundry-attic/diego-smoke-tests/README.md

-# DEPRECATED
+# Diego Smoke Tests &ndash; DEPRECATED

-This repository has been deprecated in favor of [cf-smoke-tests](https://github.com/cloudfoundry/cf-smoke-tests)
+This repository has been deprecated in favor of the [CF Smoke Tests](https://github.com/cloudfoundry/cf-smoke-tests).

-# Diego Smoke Tests